55 Animals Found in Lakes

 They are known for their playful, curious nature and can be seen swimming and playing in the water.

-River otters have long, streamlined bodies that allow them to move quickly and gracefully through the water.
+River otters have long, streamlined bodies to move quickly and gracefully through the water.

-They have thick fur, which helps them keep warm in cold temperatures and also helps to reduce drag when swimming.
+They have thick fur, which helps them stay warm in cold temperatures and reduce drag when swimming.

 Their webbed feet help them move easily through the water, while their long tails help them steer.